-Cleaning hardwood floors makes your house clean , adds to its beauty and prolongs the longevity of your floors.
+Cleaning hardwood floors not only keeps your house clean but also enhances its beauty and prolongs the lifespan of your floors.
 Neglected floors are prone to dirt buildup, dull-looking surfaces, and damage.
-To avoid these, make sure you clean and maintain your floors regularly.
+To avoid these issues, ensure that you clean and maintain your floors on a regular basis.
 Here is a comprehensive guide on how to clean hardwood floors.

 Understanding the type of hardwood is crucial.
 It ensures you’re using the right cleaning products, which is key to the safety and longevity of your floors.

-Finish: Check if your floors have a sealant or finish that may require special care.
+Check if your floors have a sealant or finish that may require special care to prevent damage.

 Always conduct a spot test in an inconspicuous area.
 This simple step can prevent potential damage to your floor.

-Mix warm water and a few drops of dish soap to make a natural, nontoxic wood cleaner.
+Mix warm water with a few drops of dish soap to create a natural, non-toxic wood cleaner.

 Mix a gallon of warm water and half a cup of vinegar if you prefer to use vinegar for unsealed floors.

-Note: The acidity of vinegar may dull or strip off the sealant if used on a sealed wooden floor for a prolonged period.
-Be cautions when cleaning hardwood floors with vinegar.
+Note: The acidity of vinegar may dull or strip the sealant if used on a sealed wooden floor for an extended period.
+Be cautious when cleaning hardwood floors with vinegar.

-Use Olive , jojoba oil or commercial hardwood floor polish to polish and shine the surfaces.
+Use Olive oil, jojoba oil, or commercial hardwood floor polish to polish and shine the surfaces.

 You can also add your favorite essential oils to the cleaning solution to give it a pleasant scent while cleaning.
 The essential oil adds a pleasant aroma and has antibacterial properties, making it a great addition to your cleaning solution.
 It does not affect the floor.